DiligentGraphics/DiligentEngine/README.md

 **WARNING!** In current implementation, full path to cmake build folder **must not contain white spaces**.
 (If anybody knows a way to add quotes to CMake's custom commands, please let me know!)

-Open DiligentEngine.sln file in cmk_build folder, select the desired configuration and build the engine.
+Open DiligentEngine.sln file in cmk_build/Win64 folder, select the desired configuration and build the engine.
 By default, Asteroids demo will be set up as startup project.